2exp3/cv/content/publication/hermida2020/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "American Journal of Tropical Medicine and Hygiene"
-publication_short: ""
+publication_short: "AJTMH"

 abstract: "There is narrow evidence on which strategies are more effective to disseminate public health information.
-This is particularly relevant for many neglected diseases, as dengue, for which social habits have a great prevention capacity.
-We investigated whether learning by teaching can amplify the impact of dengue disease school talks.
+This is particularly relevant for dengue, for which social habits have a great prevention capacity.
+We investigated how effective are children as health educators, and how much they learn as they teach.
-In study 1 (n=155) we compared the dynamics of dengue knowledge of 10-year-old children who -after receiving a dengue talk- a) listened to an unrelated topic; b) read a booklet with information about dengue, c) taught their parents about dengue, or d) taught their parents about dengue, using the booklet.
-Results showed that children that taught to their parents what they had learned boosted their learning, including long-term retention, only when the teaching process is scaffolded with visual material.
+We recruited 142 children and 97 parents in Argentina’s tropical area for two cluster randomized parallel trials.
+In Study 1 we compared the dynamics of dengue knowledge of 10-year-old children who -after receiving a dengue talk- a) listened to an unrelated topic; b) read a booklet with information about dengue, c) taught their parents about dengue, or d) taught their parents about dengue, using the booklet.
-In study 2 (n=97), we assessed whether the parents’ dengue knowledge changed after interacting with their children, in comparison with parents learning about dengue from an expert or about an unrelated topic.
-Results indicated that parents learned from their children the same as from an expert, and significantly more than a control group (which learned about an unrelated topic).
+In Study 2, we assessed whether the parents’ dengue knowledge changed after interacting with their children, in comparison with parents learning about dengue from an expert or about an unrelated topic.
+Children that taught their parents what they learned, using a booklet, showed 2.53 more correct responses (IC95% [0.20, 4.85]; p = 0.027) than the control group.
+This style of teaching also serves to effectively propagate knowledge: parents learned from their children the same as from an expert; and significantly more than a control group, even if they were taught with booklets (1.49, IC95% [0.01, 2.96]; p = 0.048) or without (1.94, IC95% [0.44, 3.44]; p= 0.006).
+Specifically, after being taught by their children, parents showed on average 1.49 (if they were taught with a booklet) and 1.94 (without booklet) more correct responses than the control group.
-Our results showed that the simple action of prompting children to teach consolidated their own knowledge and broadcasted it effectively to their parents.
-This is then a costless strategy with potential for information spreading that might translate to public health strengthening."
+The simple action of prompting children to teach consolidated their own knowledge and broadcasted it effectively to their parents.
+This strategy is a potential low to no-cost method for sharing information about dengue prevention."

 # Summary.
 An optional shortened abstract.